-For most of 2020, the Board of Alumina Limited consisted of five Non-Executive Directors and an Executive Director - the CEO.
-In August 2020, the ranks of the Non-Executive Directors was expanded to six with the appointment of Ms Shirley In't Veld to the Board.
-Mr Mike Ferraro was CEO and Managing Director during 2020 and Mr Peter Day was Chairman of the Board.
+For most of 2021, the Board of Alumina Limited consisted of five Non-Executive Directors and an Executive Director - the CEO.
+In May 2021, Ms Emma Stein resigned as a Non-Executive Director following approximately 10 years of dedicated service.
+Ms Shirley In't Veld was appointed to Chair of the Compensation Committee filling the vacancy resulting from Ms Stein's resignation.
+In 2021 Mr Mike Ferraro was CEO and Managing Director and Mr Peter Day was Chairman of the Board.
 Board members at the date of this statement and their participation on Board Committees are:

-Director Board status Date of appointment Audit and Risk Management Committee Nomination Committee Compensation Committee Sustainability Committee Mr Peter Day Chairman, Independent Non-Executive Director 1 January 2014 1 Member and Chair to 31 March 2018 Member Member Member and Chair from 1 January 2020 Ms Emma Stein Independent Non-Executive Director 3 February 2011 Member and Chair from 28 November 2013 to 31 December 2013 Member and Chair from 1 June 2017 to 31 March 2018 Member and Chair Member Mr Chen Zeng Non-Executive Director 15 March 2013 Member Member Member Member Mr Michael Ferraro 2 Executive Director 5 February 2014 (as Non- Executive Director) Not applicable Not applicable Not applicable Not applicable Ms Deborah O'Toole Independent Non-Executive Director 1 December 2017 Member and Chair from 1 April 2018 Member Member Member Mr John Bevan Independent Non-Executive Director 1 January 2018 Member Member and Chair from 1 April 2020 Member Member Ms Shirley In't Veld Independent Non-Executive Director 3 August 2020 Member Member Member Member
+Director Board Status Date of Appointment Audit and Risk Management Committee Nomination Committee Compensation Committee Sustainability Committee Mr Peter Day Chairman, Independent Non-Executive Director 1 January 2014 1 Member and Chair from 1 January 2014 Member Member Member and Chair from 1 January 2020 Mr Chen Zeng Non-Executive Director 15 March 2013 Member Member Member Member Mr Michael Ferraro 2 Executive Director 5 February 2014 (as Non-Executive Director) Not applicable Not applicable Not applicable Not applicable Ms Deborah O'Toole Independent Non-Executive Director 1 December 2017 Member and Chair from 1 April 2018 Member Member Member Mr John Bevan Independent Non-Executive Director 1 January 2018 Member Member and Chair from 1 April 2018 Member Member Ms Shirley In't Veld Independent Non-Executive Director 3 August 2020 Member Member Member and Chair from 26 May 2021 Member

-^{1.} Mr Day was initially appointed as an Independent Non-Executive Director on 1 January 2014.
+1. Mr Day was initially appointed as an Independent Non-Executive Director on 1 January 2014.
 He became Chairman on 1 April 2018.

-^{2.} Mr Ferraro was initially appointed as an Independent Non-Executive Director on 5 February 2014 and was a member of each Board Committee and Chair of the Nomination Committee until his appointment as CEO on 1 June 2017 (becoming an Executive Director).
+2. Mr Ferraro was initially appointed as an Independent Non-Executive Director on 5 February 2014 and was a member of each Board Committee and Chair of the Nomination Committee until his appointment as CEO on 1 June 2017 (becoming an Executive Director).

-A brief biography of each Alumina Limited Director, summarising their skills, experience and expertise relevant to their role as Director and the period for which they have held office, is included in the Annual Report 2020 (see pages 15 to 18 of that report).
+A brief biography of each Alumina Limited Director, summarising their skills, experience and expertise relevant to their role as Director and the period for which they have held office, is included in the Annual Report 2021 (see pages 15 to 17 of that report).
 This disclosure includes the qualifications of the Audit and Risk Management Committee members.
-Also disclosed on page 10 of this statement and set out in the Directors' Report on page 19 of the Annual Report 2020 is the attendance of Directors at Board and Board Committee meetings during 2020.
+Also disclosed on page 10 of this statement and set out in the Directors' Report on page 19 of the Annual Report 2021 is the attendance of Directors at Board and Board Committee meetings during 2021.